larste/yeller/README.md

 yeller
 ======

-An IRC Client written in java
+An IRC Client written in java \nspb
 Developed using Netbeans IDE